Village School Outdoor Education

 Kindergartners partner with their teachers, STEM specialists, and Upper School students in Eco Club to begin developing appreciation for nature, outdoor skills and sustainability.
 They learn about and explore the Chadwick Canyon, discussing the connection between health and the outdoors and how to practice safety, such as wearing sunscreen in outdoor environments.

 First-graders go on hikes in the Chadwick canyon to study California native plants.
 They also visit Madrona Marsh in Torrance, where they identify native plants and use math skills to determine the height and length of plants and leaves.
 They often see evidence of wildlife and the animals themselves, as well as visiting the nature center, where they see displays of animals that live in the marsh, hold animal skins and see live reptiles.
 Hiking through the marsh, the students see firsthand the beauty of the natural space and learn how to respect their environment.

 Second-graders spend a school day exploring the White Point Nature Preserve in San Pedro, a part of the Palos Verdes Land Conservancy.
-They are introduced to animal and plant life cycles found on the preserve, match the life cycles of local animals, and identify and sort different types of seeds while learning about the life cycles of flowering plants.
-During a nature hike, students find evidence of the life cycles of animals and plants observed along the trail.
+They spend another visiting the Point Vicente Interpretive Center.
+They are introduced to animal and plant life cycles found in those locations, match the life cycles of local animals, and identify and learn about the life cycles of flowering plants.
+During a nature hike, students find evidence of the life cycles of animals and plants observed along the trails.

 Third-grade students stay for two nights at El Capitan Canyon north of Santa Barbara, where they hike and study Native American culture and environmental science while working with scientists from Jean-Michel Cousteau’s Ocean Futures Society.
 On the trip, they meet live reptiles and do a creek hike down to the ocean to do water testing, among other activities.